 This also applies to some familiar boss characters such as Noel and Snow, who employ several strong techniques not seen before in the previous games, and will also get an advanced Noel+ and Snow+ form for the boss fight if you let too many days pass by before fighting them.
 And while Caius will always be at full strength no matter the day you fight him, he is much tougher than he was in XIII-2, bringing every old ability he knew while using several new powerful magic abilities as well, and takes an even more aggressive and offensive assault than he ever did.

 Troll: Lumina.
 The fact that she trolls every major character in any way possible is an understatement to what she can actually do.
+In truth, she is actually helping them and Lightning to be able to oppose god, so she is not actually a troll even if she does appear so.

 Victory Pose: One for each garb type.
 The pre-order outfits that are taken from other FF protagonists use the victory poses of the respective characters and the victory theme from the game.

 Video Game Cruelty Potential: In the Dead Dunes, occasionally you come across tiny little lizards off the beaten paths, who are absolutely no threat to you whatsoever... that you can kill by attacking.
 And with every one killed, they either drop a Lizard Tail (for side-quests), or unappraised items (which when appraised, are good sources for gil and some rare consumeable items).
+If you kill enough lizards, you get an achievement.

 Villainous Valor: During the finale, the guards fighting you know Lightning is insanely powerful and that she can easily kill them.
 They're not fazed in the slightest.
 After all, as the first guard to challenge her says, the world is minutes away from ending, so they're all going to die anyway.